jank-st/stm32U0_training_materials/standby/SB_intro.md

 # Standby Pullup Retention
 For this hands on, we will see how to set up pullup/pulldown retention in Standby mode.
 For this exercise, we will use the NUCLEO-U083RC.
 Here are the steps we are going to do in this hands on:

 - Enter in Standby​
 - How to handle exit from Standby ​
 - Monitor activity on LED​
 - Keep PU/PD retention during Standby mode​
-  - Play with CubeMonitorPWR and PWRShiled and V3PWR
+- Play with CubeMonitorPWR

+- Create simple example from scratch
+- After hands on you be able to activate any segment on LCD
+- Coding based on HAL library
+- No BSP library usage
+- STM32U083C-DK board
 ## Prerequisites
 - Software:
   - **[STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html)** from version 6.12.0